hmeine/qimage2ndarray/README.rst

 Contributors
 ------------

-This extension is written and maintained by Hans Meine <hans_meine@gmx.net>.
+This package is written and maintained by Hans Meine <hans_meine@gmx.net>.

 I am grateful for feedback from Ullrich Köthe, PowerPC/endianness testing by Helge Kreutzmann and initial PyQt5 support by Rudolf Hoefler.